<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>Sign 5: Steering That Pulls, Wanders, or Feels Loose</h2>

 <p>A golf car should track straight and respond predictably to steering input.
-If yours pulls consistently to one side, feels vague or loose through the wheel, vibrates at speed, or requires constant correction to hold a straight line, the front end needs attention.
-Steering and suspension components — tie rods, king pins, front wheel bearings — wear over time and under load, particularly on vehicles that operate on uneven terrain or carry heavy cargo regularly.</p>
+If yours pulls consistently to one side, feels vague or loose through the wheel, vibrates at speed, or requires constant correction to hold a straight line, the front end needs attention – but always check your tire pressure first to see if that is the simple fix.
+Steering and suspension components — tie rods, kingpins, spindles, front wheel bearings — wear over time and under load, particularly on vehicles that operate on uneven terrain or carry heavy cargo regularly.</p>

 <p>Loose or imprecise steering isn&#8217;t just a comfort issue — on a vehicle that operates around pedestrians, event attendees, or in tight commercial spaces, it&#8217;s a genuine safety consideration.
 This is one of the warning signs we most strongly encourage owners and fleet managers to address promptly rather than monitor.</p>